 The “clearly trivial” threshold

-ISA 450.A2 provides critical guidance: "clearly trivial" is not another expression for "not material."
-Matters that are clearly trivial are of a wholly different (smaller) order of magnitude than materiality — they are matters that are clearly inconsequential whether taken individually or in aggregate, and whether judged by any criteria of size, nature, or circumstances.
+ISA 450.A2 is where most files get this wrong.
+“Clearly trivial” (CTT) is not another expression for “not material.”
+Matters that are clearly trivial are of a wholly different (smaller) order of magnitude than materiality.
+They are matters that are clearly inconsequential whether taken individually or in aggregate, and whether judged by any criteria of size, nature, or circumstances.

 Nature matters, not just amount

-ISA 450.6–7 requires the auditor to consider, during the audit, whether the nature and circumstances of identified misstatements indicate that other misstatements may exist that, when taken together with accumulated misstatements, could be material.
+ISA 450.6–7 requires you to consider, during the audit, whether the nature and circumstances of identified misstatements indicate that other misstatements may exist that, when taken together with accumulated misstatements, could be material.

-If the aggregate of misstatements accumulated during the audit approaches materiality, the auditor must consider whether additional audit procedures are needed.
-This is the early warning system — if you are finding significant misstatements in early fieldwork, the risk assessment may need revision and the planned procedures may be insufficient.
+If the aggregate of misstatements accumulated during the audit approaches materiality, you need to consider whether additional audit procedures are needed.
+This is the early warning system.
+If you’re finding significant misstatements in early fieldwork, the risk assessment may need revision and the planned procedures may be insufficient.

-If the nature of identified misstatements suggests systemic issues (e.g., a breakdown in a control, an incorrect application of an accounting policy across all transactions), the auditor should determine whether the audit strategy and plan need to be revised.
+If the nature of identified misstatements suggests systemic issues (a breakdown in a control, an incorrect application of an accounting policy across all transactions), determine whether the audit strategy and plan need to be revised.

 Communication with management